stroparo/jekyll-now/about.md

   - Worked with senior engineering on new Maven release scripts and Git shell wrappers
   - Owned one of the Chef cookbook ecosystem releases before it was automated

-### 2016/12 - 9 months - Support Analyst at Copel Telecom in Curitiba, Brazil
+### 2016/12 - 9 months - Support Analyst at Copel Telecom - Curitiba, Brazil

 * Main activity: OpenShift on-premises platform maintenance & support
 * Other activities: